atbcb/usab-uswds/news/_posts/2022-03-10-nhtsa-finalizes-rule-to-improve-auto-accessibility-for-people-with-disabilities.md

   Disabilities "
 date: 2022-03-10
-excerpt: The National Highway Traffic Safety Administration (NHTSA) has finalized a [new rule](https://www.nhtsa.gov/node/133811) that would improve equity and mobility for drivers and passengers with disabilities.
+excerpt: The National Highway Traffic Safety Administration (NHTSA) has finalized a new that would improve equity and mobility for drivers and passengers with disabilities.
 This final rulemaking allows . . .
 featured: false
 ---
 The National Highway Traffic Safety Administration (NHTSA) has finalized a [new rule](https://www.nhtsa.gov/node/133811) that would improve equity and mobility for drivers and passengers with disabilities.
 This final rulemaking allows rental car companies to temporarily disable a driver’s knee bolster air bag to install hand controls for people with disabilities, the installation of rear-mounted transporters for wheelchairs and power scooters, and modifiers to lawfully raise the height of a vehicle’s roof to accommodate drivers and passengers with disabilities.
 These modifications to vehicles remove some barriers faced by drivers and passengers with disabilities.